A Comprehensive Study on Large Language Models for Mutation Testing: Discussion

-First, our study shows that existing LLMs have the potential to generate high-quality mutations for mutation testing with acceptable costs.
-The greatest advantage of LLMs is their ability to generate mutations that more closely mimic real bugs in behavior.
-For example, Listing~\ref{lst:mut-examples} shows two compilable mutations generated by GPT-3.5 in Chart-1, which are theoretically beyond the capabilities of existing approaches.
-In \code{Mutation-1}, the LLM inferences there must exist \code{leftBlock} because of the occurrence of \code{rightBlock}, and replaces the variable correspondingly.
-This mutation is not killed by the bug-triggering test.
-Without natural language understanding capabilities (i.e., understanding the correspondence between ``right'' and ``left''), it is impossible to create such mutations.
-In \code{Mutation-2}, the LLM modifies the \code{else} branch to \code{else if}, employing an integer variable \code{seriesCount} from context to synthesize the condition, showing the capabilities of code structural changing that existing methods cannot achieve.
-Also, this mutation is alive and can guide test enhancement.
+Our study demonstrates that LLMs can generate high-quality mutants for mutation testing at an acceptable cost.
+The key advantage of LLMs lies in their ability to produce mutants with stronger coupling relationships with real-world bugs, which is crucial for improving test effectiveness.

+Additionally, LLMs could generate syntactically diverse mutants compared with traditional approaches, which is potentially the reason for generating high-coupling mutants.
+For example, Listing~\ref{lst:mut-examples} presents two compilable mutants generated by GPT for Chart-1, which are theoretically beyond the capabilities of traditional approaches.
+In \code{Mutant-1}, the LLM infers a relationship between variables (\code{rightBlock} implies the existence of \code{leftBlock}) and modifies the variable accordingly.
+This mutant is not killed by the original bug-triggering test, highlighting its potential for guiding test enhancement.
+Without natural language understanding (e.g., recognizing the correspondence between “right” and “left”), traditional approaches, both rule-based approaches and the approaches based on small-scale models, struggle to generate such context-aware mutants.
+In \code{Mutant-2}, the LLM transforms an \code{else} branch into an \code{else if} condition by synthesizing a logical condition using the integer variable \code{seriesCount} from the context, demonstrating an ability to introduce structurally meaningful changes that traditional approaches cannot achieve.